Data Scientist vs. Data Analyst: Differences, Salaries, & Roles

 Data Analyst

-A data analyst basically aids the company in decision-making by gathering information and spotting various trends in it.
-The main purpose of data analysis is to provide analysis in a statistical form that provides solutions to various issues and queries.
+A data analyst aids the company in decision-making by gathering information and spotting trends.
+The main purpose of data analysis is to provide statistical analysis that provides solutions to various issues and queries.

 data analyst

-A data analyst makes queries to relational databases using techniques like SQL.
-Working to identify informational needs, gathering data from sources, data cleaning and re-organizing for analysis, and examining data sets that can be translated into useful insights are some typical tasks for a data analyst.
+A data analyst queries relational databases using techniques like SQL.
+Some typical tasks for a data analyst include identifying informational needs, gathering data from sources, cleaning and reorganizing data for analysis, and examining data sets that can be translated into useful insights.

 Data Scientist

 On the other hand, a Data Scientist will often be more involved in developing algorithms, prediction models, and data modeling workflows.
-Creating tools, automation systems, and data frameworks might be some ways in which data scientists devote most of their time.
+Creating tools, automation systems, and data frameworks might also be some of the ways in which data scientists devote most of their time.

 data scientist